react-native-community/discussions-and-proposals/proposals/0636-decoupling-metro.md

 # RFC0636: Decoupling Metro

 ## Summary

-Put control of Metro versions in the hands of developers by decoupling it from the `react-native-community/cli` and `facebook/react-native` release schedules, and making it a project-level dependency.
-Allow features and fixes to reach React Native users faster, and shorten the feedback loop.
+ - Put control of Metro versions in the hands of developers by decoupling it from the `react-native-community/cli` and `facebook/react-native` release schedules, and making it a project-level dependency.
+ - Allow features and fixes to reach React Native users faster, and shorten the feedback loop.
+ - Ensure there is a single source of truth for the "Metro version" in a given project, without multiple projects having to agree pinned dependencies.

 ## High-level